gillyinthemist/crud-app/README.md

 - ORM: Prisma - Prisma will allow straightforward connections to the DB, and allow me to map out the relational schema as a Prisma Model.
 Any changes can then easily be made by updating the model.
 - Deployment: Hosted on AWS RDS

+### Brand:

+I used Namelix.com to come up with 'Emplo' and drew up a quick logo

 ### Wireframing:

 [Figma](https://www.figma.com/file/9jeUvaeGUEwgH5fZy0Qq3V/SCSK-CRUD-Application?type=design&node-id=0%3A1&mode=design&t=1AFQrYLqTFpD19UP-1)